bcgov/MOH-HCIM-FHIR/input/pagecontent/search.md

 The Find Candidates is a synchronous request-response transaction.

 Find Candidates uses a, search by example, pattern.
 I.e. the request will contain an example Patient with attributes like name, date of birth, etc populated.
 HCIM will search for Patients similar to the Patient in the request.
-If the desired the user can omit the Patient and use a RelatedPerson resource that represents the Mother and contains (in the identifier) the Mother's PHN.
+If desired the user can omit the Patient and use a RelatedPerson resource that represents the Mother and contains (in the identifier) the Mother's PHN.
 More details are in the [request Bundle](StructureDefinition-bc-find-candidates-request-bundle.html) and [response Bundle](StructureDefinition-bc-search-response-bundle.html) definitions.

 ### Get Demographics Search